 And when you feel good, doing things is easy.

-Props to Dory Maguire for the basic idea.
+Props to poet Dory Maguire, author of Urban Swagger, for the basic idea.

 The Emperor card talks about authority.
 Who is in charge, who is running the show, who holds the responsibility?
 The Emperor is the essence of fatherhood as he structures the world.

 This card also talks about the problems that arise when authority is missing, when no one can be held accountable, or when there is not enough structure in a situation.

 Many of us have ambivalent feelings about authority.
 We resent it.
 Our child selves rebel against it.
 Many of us in this youth culture get our identity from pushing back against authority.
 But where would we be without it?
 Feeling the concern and the love of a strong father figure in the home gives any of us a big head start in life.
 When we approach the boss at work, the bank, the landlord, law enforcement, or the college professor, we are approaching The Emperor, even if that person is female.
 This fathering quality is the provider, the protector, the gatekeeper.